ceron-college/fuzzy-mamdani-tipping/README.md

-# Mamdani fuzzy inference Tipping System
+# Fuzzy Logic Tipping System with Mamdani Inference

 This project implements a fuzzy logic system to infer tipping amounts based on service and food quality, using various membership functions and Mamdani inference.